6 Sigma Categories

 The Five Principles of Lean Six Sigma

-Company executives often call in Lean Six Sigma professionals when they are having trouble with the quality of the output their company has.
+Company executives often call in professionals with a Lean Six Sigma Certification when they are having trouble with the quality of the output their company has.
 The job of these professionals is to decrease waste and increase quality through the various tools and knowledge at their disposal.

-When a company needs a Lean Six Sigma Professional, they may be having a problem with low job satisfaction among employees, creating a low morale and poor work production as a result.
+When a company needs an expert in Six Sigma, they may be having a problem with low job satisfaction among employees, creating a low morale and poor work production as a result.
 They may need to streamline their company processes, reducing and eliminating much of what they were doing wrong.
-The Six Sigma professionals would then use these methods to help them eliminate waste and streamline their processes while improving their output quality.
+The Lean Six Sigma methodology helps eliminate waste and streamline processes while improving their output quality.

-The training involved in learning the lean methods will provide a good overview of the tools that are used and how to apply them to Six Sigma projects.
+The Lean Six Sigma certification and training will provide a good overview of the tools that are used and how to apply them to Six Sigma projects.
 Some of these tools include process maps, affinity diagrams and value stream mapping.
 This process can be applied to any business or organization, no matter the size or the type of industry.
-Whether the business in question is in the manufacturing industry or it is a service provider, the processes can be used to streamline the procedures used within the company.
+Whether the business in question is in the manufacturing industry or it is a service provider, the Lean Six Sigma process can be used to streamline the procedures used within the company.

 • The first of these is the law of the market.
 This signifies that the customer is always to be put first.
 The company must implement this immediately and make sure that all employees adhere to it.
 The company wants the employees to understand that without the customers, there would be no business.